IlyaKizim/SwiftUI-Animation-Shaders/README.md

 🚀 Awesome Animation Concepts

-RainEffect 💦:
+RainEffect 💦:  The effect of flowing drops using MetalSL on textures

-FrostEffect 🧊❄️:
+FrostEffect 🧊❄️: The effect of freezing and defrosting the screen by moving the ball

-WaterRippleEffect 🌊:
+WaterRippleEffect 🌊: The effect of waves using MetalKit and Metal

-PlayerCircleShadow 🔊🟢:
+PlayerCircleShadow 🔊🟢: Sound visualization

-CustomLayoutWatch ⌚🕘:
+CustomLayoutWatch ⌚🕘: CustomLayout turning cubes into clocks with cool animations

-PixelNumber 👾:
+PixelNumber 👾: Pixel numbers that break when colliding with waves

 BacgroundAndSound 🖼️🌊: